Dasharo/docs/docs/ecosystem/overview.md

   Team uses for development of Dasharo Modules, which are sometimes custom services, but most of the time ready to use productised services, Open Core or SaaS.
-* Production - Dasharo Production describe process of putting together Dasharo Modules according to specific requirements.
+* Production - Dasharo Production describes the process of putting together Dasharo Modules according to specific requirements.
 In this section we describe development infrastructure, build environment, CI/CD and build publishing methods.
 We also cover how production interact with Dasharo Transparent